Chu Cheng (politician): Life and career

-Ju was born in Guangji, Huangzhou in Hubei Province (modern Wuxue city) on November 8, 1876.
+Chu was born in Guangji, Huangzhou in Hubei Province (modern Wuxue city) on November 8, 1876.
 He joined the Tongmenghui, a revolutionary party founded by Sun Yat-sen, while studying law at Nihon University in Japan in 1907.
 Later, he worked for Chinese-language newspapers in Rangoon and Singapore.
 He returned to China to work for an anti-Qing revolutionary faction in Hubei.
 In 1912, he was briefly vice minister of the interior in the Provisional Government in Nanjing with Sun as president.
 He was commander of the Woosung Forts north of Shanghai during the Second Revolution in July 1913.
 In 1916, he led an uprising against Yuan Shikai in Shandong and briefly captured the city of Weixian.
 In 1921, Sun appointed him interior minister for the Nationalist administration in Guangzhou.

-Ju was a founding member of the Western Hills Group, formed after Sun died in 1925.
+Chu was a founding member of the Western Hills Group, formed after Sun died in 1925.
 This group opposed communist influence in the KMT.
-Ju was appointed president of the Judicial Yuan by Chiang in 1932.
+Chu was appointed president of the Judicial Yuan by Chiang in 1932.
 This was one of the five branches of government in the KMT system.
-In the presidential election of April 20, 1948, Ju was persuaded to oppose Chiang's candidacy and received 10 percent of the vote in the National Assembly, with Chiang elected overwhelmingly.
-After he resigned as president of the Judicial Yuan on July 1, 1948, Ju was appointed to the Control Yuan, an auditing board.
-When the KMT was defeated by the Chinese Communists in 1949, Ju fled to Taiwan.
+In the presidential election of April 20, 1948, Chu was persuaded to oppose Chiang's candidacy and received 10 percent of the vote in the National Assembly, with Chiang elected overwhelmingly.
+After he resigned as president of the Judicial Yuan on July 1, 1948, Chu was appointed to the Control Yuan, an auditing board.
+When the KMT was defeated by the Chinese Communists in 1949, Chu fled to Taiwan.

 Tamkang College of English

-Ju co-founded Tamkang College of English, now Tamkang University, in Taipei in 1950 as the first Director of the Board when Chang Ming, his son-in-law and ex-president of Tamkang Middle School consulted him to establish a higher education facility in Taiwan.
+Chu co-founded Tamkang College of English, now Tamkang University, in Taipei in 1950 as the first Director of the Board when Chang Ming, his son-in-law and ex-president of Tamkang Middle School consulted him to establish a higher education facility in Taiwan.
 He died on November 23, 1951.
-Ju Haoran, his son, succeeded him as president of Tamkang.
-November 8, Ju's birthday, is marked annually as the school's founding day.
-The school's Chueh Sheng Memorial Library is named in his honor.
+Chu Hao-ran, his son, succeeded him as president of Tamkang.
+November 8, Chu's birthday, is marked annually as the school's founding day.
+The school's Chueh-sheng Memorial Library is named in his honor.